Keyner-Mena/Keyner-Mena/README.md

 # Hi!
 I'm Keyner Mena <img src="https://raw.githubusercontent.com/nakulbhati/nakulbhati/master/contain/Hi.gif" width="20px">

 Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding, learning new technologies, and contributing to open source projects.
+I'm a passionate developer with a love for coding, learning new technologies, and contributing to new projects.
 Here is some information about me:

 I'm a computer engineering from Cartago, Costa Rica.
 I am a person who likes to study and always learn new skills.
 I also value collaboration and innovation, and I am always looking for ways to improve and learn from others. <br>

-- 🔭 I’m working on personal projects.<br>
+- 🔭 Working on: personal projects.<br>
-- 📚 I'm currently learning Python (a little bit more)<br>
+- 📚 Currently learning: Python (a little bit more)<br>
-- ⚡ In my free time, I like to dedicate it to myself.
+- ⚡ In my free time: I like to dedicate it to myself.

 ## 🛠️ Languages and tools